tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 coming from the bottom of the hierarchy rather than the top or bureaucrats [2].

-According to the *Five facts: How customer analytics boosts corporate performance &vert; McKinsey* [7] survey, states that data-driven organizations are 23 times more likely to acquire customers, 6.5 times as likely to retain customers, and 18.8 times as likely to be profitable.
+According to the *Five facts: How customer analytics boosts corporate performance | McKinsey* [7] survey, states that data-driven organizations are 23 times more likely to acquire customers, 6.5 times as likely to retain customers, and 18.8 times as likely to be profitable.